outdoorbits/little-backup-box/README.md

 2. Connect the camera to the Raspberry Pi.
 3. Turn the camera on.
 4. Wait till the Raspberry Pi shuts down.

-### Internal backup mode

-1. Boot the Raspberry Pi.
-2. Plug a storage source into the Raspberry Pi.
-3. Wait till the Raspberry Pi shuts down.

 ## Uninstall Little Backup Box